anthony-khong/fundas/README.md

 ## Forward Piping

 Pandas often incentivises us to have short names for dataframes.
-For instance, no one in their right mind would right something like this:
+For instance, no one in their right mind would write something like this:

 ```python
 new_dataframe = dataframe_with_a_long_name[